Class Geometry

 The dimension of the boundary of the class implementing this interface, whether or not this object is the empty point.
 Returns

-if the boundary is the empty point.
+Dimension.Falseif the boundary is the empty point.

 Centroid

-Computes the centroid of this Geometry
+Computes the centroid of this Geometry.

 The centroid